 Topics Report on BioJapan 2023

-Opening Ceremony, Keynote Speech and Biopharmaceutical Committee Seminar
+Opening Ceremony and Keynote Speech, Biopharmaceutical Committee Seminar

 Printable PDF

 BioJapan 2023 was held at Pacifico Yokohama (Yokohama City, Kanagawa Prefecture) from October 11 to 13, 2023.
 As in previous years, "regenerative medicine JAPAN 2023" and "healthTECH JAPAN 2023" were also held in conjunction with the event.
 2023 "BioJapan" was the 25th anniversary of the event and attracted approximately 16,000 more visitors than in 2022, as well as a significant number of exhibitors to the exhibition, The number of participants in partnering reached a record high of approximately 2,700.
 In addition, unlike in 2022, the number of participants coming to Japan from overseas increased dramatically, energizing the venue.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) also participated as one of the sponsoring organizations, and many of its member companies made presentations, and many companies and organizations exhibited alliance booths, where they met with academia and venture companies to actively exchange information and interact.
+JPMA also participated as one of the sponsoring organizations, and many of its member companies made presentations, and many companies and organizations exhibited alliance booths and met with academia and venture companies, etc., for active exchange of information and interaction.

 Opening Ceremony Opening Ceremony